Upcoming Shows & Events

 Ludmila Pavlichenko has left everything behind to become a sniper in the Red Army rifle division, a place where women are not welcomed, the fight against fascists.
 She proves herself into an unforgiving training program that pushes Ludmila to her physical, emotional and mental limits.
 Will she be able to succeed and find her allies or will she be lost to fighting alone in a war among men?

 KrisP.
 Production‘s historical drama Lady Death is a much-needed catharsis in this turbulent political climate.
 While this play is not about the anti-government protests per se, it reflects a lot of relevant themes such as the fight for freedom, and the morality of one’s actions.
-(The Actor's Review)
+(Read full review)

 Love across barriers.